A sultry lady lying on top of a man

 Is it Aesthetic, Physical, Romantic, Intellectual, Emotional or pure Sexual appeal?

-The steamy romantic novel LOVE SERVED LIKE A MAN depicts the protagonists acting out this phenomenon in its entirety.
+The spicy romantic novel LOVE SERVED LIKE A MAN depicts the protagonists acting out this phenomenon in its entirety.
 Have fun while reading!

 SOURCES: